hollandsean/Third-Year-Project/README.md

 # Automobile Management & Security System

-Third year college project to design and implement a prototype for acar security system with the following features:
+Third year college project to design and implement a prototype for a car security system with the following features:

 -	Anti-theft features:
     Automatic theft notification via SMS,